 The lawsuit stated that John Doe was allegedly sexual abused by Sierramont Middle School teacher Ronald Gardner starting as an eighth grader in his 1997-1998 school year.

 Gardner is currently facing four criminal sexual abuse charges as a result of his 2021 arrest.

 The lawsuit claimed that Gardner exhibited numerous grooming behaviors preceding the abuse, including spending time with male students before and after school, driving students in his car to and from school, making inappropriate comments to and/or in front of students, and hugging students.

 On at least one occasion, according to the lawsuit, a District janitor nearly caught Gardner engaging in a sexual act with plaintiff.
 As the janitor was about to enter Gardner’s classroom after instructional hours, Gardner scrambled to pull up his pants.
 The janitor then entered the classroom and observed plaintiff alone with Gardner.
 The janitor took no action to report his observations.

 After nearly being caught, Gardner began placing a couch in front of the door and a note on the door warning that the door should not be opened because one of his lizards or birds was loose and could get out.
 District employees failed to question these actions by Gardner.

 As a result, Gardner sexually assaulted the plaintiff, including masturbation, oral copulation and sexual intercourse states the lawsuit.

-"Our legal team is committed to ensuring that sexual abuse victims are fully compensated for the lifelong harm they suffer, and to ensure that schools and institutions do a better job protecting kids from sexual abuse," attorney Lauren Cerri said.
+“There are very likely more victims,” Cerri said.
+“I would encourage former students of Gardner to come forward.
+Our legal team is committed to ensuring that sexual abuse victims are fully compensated for the lifelong harm they suffer, and to ensure that schools and institutions do a better job protecting kids from sexual abuse."